Tinkerforge/doc/en/source/Kits/WeatherStation/PHPToWebsite.rst

       </body>
     </html>

-The inner text of the four paragraphs will be replaced by javascript with data that is provided by a PHP script over AJAX:
+The inner text of the four paragraphs will be replaced by JavaScript with data that is provided by a PHP script over AJAX:

 .. code-block:: html